 More information about Keras can be found here.

-This article provided you with an understanding of the best Python Libraries for Data Science, allowing you to choose the right ones based on your business use case and data requirements.
+This article provided you with an understanding of the Python Libraries for Data Science, allowing you to choose the right ones based on your business use case and data requirements.

 The first step in implementing any Data Science application is integrating the data from all sources.
 However, most businesses today have an extremely high volume of data with a dynamic structure, stored across numerous applications.
 Creating a Data Pipeline from scratch for such data is a complex process since businesses will have to utilize a high amount of resources to develop it and then ensure that it can keep up with the increased data volume and Schema variations.
 Businesses can instead use automated platforms like Hevo.